Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 You can switch between the two workflow modes at any time from the "Workflow Mode" menu near the top of the Material Inspector.

-## 【How to activate the each Special Feature Mode】
+## How to activate the each Special Feature Mode

 For the legacy UTS2 v.2.0.7.5, the shader-specific special features that were distinguished by suffix names such as `Transparent`, `StencilMask`, `StencilOut`, `Clipping`, or `TransClipping`, you can enable them from the settings of each special feature mode in the "Basic Shader Settings" for Unity Toon Shader.